 The applicant applying for a skilled worker visa UK can score 20 tradeable points under Option K in accordance with requirements of SW13.1 to 13.3 of Appendix Skilled Worker of the Immigration Rules if the applicant is being sponsored for a job in a listed health or education occupation and their salary equals or exceeds both:

-• the going rate for the SOC 2020 occupation code as set out in Table 3 of Appendix Skilled Occupations of the Immigration Rules.
+- The going rate for the SOC 2020 occupation code as set out in Table 3, 3a, 4 or 5 of Appendix Skilled Occupations of the Immigration Rules.

 Can I Use Priority/Super Priority Service To Update a Skilled Worker Visa?

-Our skilled worker visa solicitors can prepare and submit your application for updating your skilled worker visa faster and get you a decision faster through Priority or Super Priority Service.
+Our skilled worker visa solicitors can prepare and submit your application to update your skilled worker visa faster and get you a decision faster through Priority or Super Priority Service.
 This way, you will not have to wait for the decision on your Skilled Worker visa application for months (sometimes years).

-How Can We Help With Updating Skilled Worker Visa?
+How Can We Help With Updating the Skilled Worker Visa?

-Advice on requirements: Our skilled worker visa solicitors will advise you on the relevant requirements you have to meet for your application for updating skilled worker visa to be successful;
+Advice on requirements: Our skilled worker visa solicitors will advise you on the relevant requirements you have to meet for your application to update your skilled worker visa to be successful.

-Assessing documents: Our skilled worker visa solicitors will assess your documents to make sure that all the documents you provide in support of your application are in accordance with the requirements of the immigration rules;
+Assessing documents: Our skilled worker visa solicitors will review your documents to ensure that all the documents you provide in support of your application comply with the immigration rules' requirements.

-Submitting an application through Priority or Super Priority Service: If required, our skilled worker visa solicitors will submit your online skilled worker visa application through priority/super priority service to get a faster decision on your application for updating your skilled worker visa;
+Priority or Super Priority Service: If required, our skilled worker visa solicitors will submit your online skilled worker visa application through priority/super priority service to get a faster decision on your application for updating your skilled worker visa.

-Detailed cover letter: Our specialist skilled worker visa solicitors will prepare a detailed cover letter in support of the application for updating the skilled worker visa to explain all the relevant legal requirements and how such requirements have been satisfied by the applicant with the documents being submitted with the application;
+Detailed cover letter: Our skilled worker visa solicitors will prepare a detailed cover letter in support of the application to update the skilled worker visa, explaining all relevant legal requirements and how these requirements have been satisfied by the applicant, along with the documents submitted with the application.

-Follow-up work: Our immigration lawyers will carry out all the follow-up work until the Home Office UKVI decides on your application to update your skilled worker visa.
+Follow-up work: Our immigration lawyers will do all the follow-up work until the Home Office UKVI decides on your application to update your skilled worker visa.

-How Much Does Updating Of Skilled Worker Visa UK Cost?
+How Much Does Updating a Skilled Worker Visa UK Cost?

 The costs involved in the application for updating a skilled worker visa from inside the UK are as detailed below: